Are you wondering if there is an ideal blog post length for businesses?

 Back when the internet was young, freedom was the watchword.
 Based on the egalitarian principles of its inventor, Sir Tim Berners-Lee, the whole point of the World Wide Web was to allow the free dissemination of information and data, with open access to all.

 In this kind of climate, it made sense that the internet should also offer a platform for people to self-publish.
-Blogging started out as a form of online diary writing, with early bloggers literally creating a record of what they did online – ‘blog’ is really short for ‘weblog’, which means ‘a log of the web’.
+Blogging started out as a form of online diary writing.

-You can probably imagine that with this approach to blogging, few people asked questions about the perfect blog length.
+In 1999, nobody asked about the perfect blog length.
 You wrote as much or as little as you wanted or needed to.
-All that mattered was that you had the platform in the first place.

-Google decided that it would start ranking websites in search based on how ‘fresh’ the content was.
+Then Google decided that it would start ranking websites in part based on how ‘fresh’ the content was.
 This caused a seismic shift.
-Suddenly, businesses had to start churning out fresh blogs weekly, or even daily.
+Suddenly, businesses had to start blogging a lot more frequently.
 Running a blog quickly became a cornerstone strategy of pretty much every school of marketing known to humankind.

 Will the length of a blog significantly influence whether people click through to your page, read what is there, and then click through somewhere else on your site?
 Probably not.